In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 The direct and indirect contributions of ecosystems to human wellbeing.

 The act of killing an animal to prevent or cease unacceptable pain and suffering.
-The act of euthanasia should induce rapid death in a humane manner that minimises fear, distress, pain or discomfort in the process of dying or in the handling, restraint, and other conditions associated with the procedure.
+The act of euthanasia should induce rapid death in a humane manner that minimizes fear, distress, pain or discomfort in the process of dying or in the handling, restraint, and other conditions associated with the procedure.
 The method of euthanasia must produce rapid loss of consciousness, followed immediately by death, and must be irreversible.

 An animal that belongs to a species not indigenous to the geographical area where it lives or is kept.